mozilla-l10n/mozl10n-linter/README.md

 * Click on the first failed run (with a red cross) on the right.
 * Download the file in the `Artifacts` section at the bottom of the page.

+It's possible to define [exceptions](https://github.com/flodolo/mozl10n-linter/tree/main/l10n/exceptions) for specific type of checks in each project.

 ## Android (XML)

 | Project | Linter Status |